Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement

 \subsection{The Hitting Set Inconsistency Measure}

-Let $\kb$ be a propositional knowledge base and let $u$ be an integer representing a candidate for an upper bound for $\ihs(\kb)$.
-Encoding \ref{tab:sat-hs} presents a short overview of the proposed SAT encoding $\sath(\kb,u)$ of $\upperiarg{\ihs}$.
-The encoding will be described in more detail in the following.

-$\ihs(\kb)$ is the minimum cardinality of a set of interpretations such that there is at least one model for every formula in the knowledge base $\kb$.
-This is equivalent to finding the minimal number of blocks of a partitioning of $\kb$ such that each block is satisfiable.
-We construct the SAT encoding $\sath(\kb,u)$ based on the idea of finding such a partitioning.
+In the following, we propose a SAT encoding, denoted $\sath(\kb,u)$, for the problem $\ihs(\kb)$, with $\kb$ being a knowledge base and $u$ an integer representing a candidate for an upper bound.
+We reiterate that $\ihs(\kb)$ is the minimum cardinality of a set of interpretations such that there is at least one model for every formula in the knowledge base $\kb$, subtracted by $1$.
+This is equivalent to finding the minimal number of blocks of a partitioning of $\kb$ such that each block is satisfiable (again, subtracted by $1$).